bhavanavutla/Javascript-Application/README.md

 # Javascript-Application
-A simple javascript application that displays current time.
+A simple javascript application that displays current time without refreshing the page.